mosszhaodphil/doc_asl_stanford/data_preparation.rst

 For the ASL data, the file contains the ASL label/control difference image and the proton density M0 image.
 The main acquisition parameters of our sample ASL data are:

-labeling duration: 1.45 seconds <which dicom field>
+labeling duration: 1.45 seconds

-post-labeling delay: 2.025 seconds <which dicom field>
+post-labeling delay: 2.025 seconds

 labeling efficiency: 85%